 Verses 3-4: "So Peter went out with the other disciple, and they were going toward the tomb.
 4Both of them were running together, but the other disciple outran Peter and reached the tomb first."

 The disciples ran together as fast as they could to see for themselves that His body was indeed gone.
 Although John outran Peter and reached the scene first, Peter was the first to enter the grave.

-Many have speculated on why the Holy Spirit wanted to record that one outran the other, and that the other entered first (verse 6).
-Some humorously say that John merely wanted all of eternity to know that he could outrun Peter.
+It matters little, but many have speculated on why the Holy Spirit wanted to record that one outran the other and that the other entered first (verse 6).
+Some humorously say that John merely wanted all of eternity to know that he could run faster than Peter.

-However, as mentioned an a previous study, John was very kind in his account of Peter's cowardly actions during Jesus trial before the Chief Priests, much more so than the other Gospels, and is now portraying the fearless, totally dedicated side to Peter that we knew prior to the trial.
+However, as mentioned in a previous study, John was very kind in his account of Peter's cowardly actions during Jesus trial before the Chief Priests, much more so than the other Gospels, and is now portraying the fearless, totally dedicated side to Peter that we knew before the trial.

-Since Scripture does not provide guidance we can only speculate on the reason John did not enter the tomb.
+Since Scripture does not tell us why John did not enter the tomb we can only speculate.
 Some think, that although he was the first there, he may have been temporarily stunned at the scene before him.

-The linen clothes, that had been used to wrap Jesus' body, remained undisturbed, and as though He had simply risen through them.
-The wrapping for His head was neatly folded, and separate from the others.
+The linen clothes used to wrap Jesus' body remained undisturbed as though He had just risen through them.
+The wrapping for His head was neatly folded and separate from the others.

 The grave could not hold Him, He was alive and had no need of grave clothes; soon He would again be clothed with the glory of Heaven.

 Verse 8: "Then the other disciple, who had reached the tomb first, also went in, and he saw and believed;